geographiclib/geographiclib/doc/scripts/GeographicLib/tutorials/examples.md

 var GeographicLib = require('./geographiclib');
 ```
 A similar prescription works if geographiclib.js is installed elsewhere
-in your filesystem, replacing "." above with the correct directory.
+in your filesystem, replacing "./" above with the correct directory.
+Note that the directory must begin with "./", "../", or "/".

 #### HTML with your own version of geographiclib.js